MarcioPorto/Politizar/README.md

 - [ ] Add subscriptions
 - [ ] Choose mailing option
 - [ ] Add reCAPTCHA to subscribe form
+- [ ] Have a plan in place for when calls to retrieve data fail
+- [ ] Add Sentry for error logging

 ### Down the line